perlaruizaviles/farandula/farandula-go/DEVELOPMENT.md

 The idea is to be able to specify a travel query a la SQL, a proof of concept grammar, lexer and parser are implemented in `farandula/query_*.go`.

-There are some naming consistency issues, i.e. traveler vs passenger that must be resolved before continuing the development of TQL.

 ### Context-Free Grammar

 The tokenization and parsing of terminals like Traveler and Cabin types